 I woke up refreshed this morning after a surprisingly good night’s rest.
 I say surprising because I did not sleep in my own bed but slept on a roll out couch at my mom’s condo.
-I hear most people do not sleep well out of their routine and I am no exception.
+Most people do not sleep well out of their routine and I am no exception.

-I am up, clear headed and at the laptop with a cup of coffee at hand.
+Thankfully though I am up, clear headed, at the laptop with a cup of coffee at hand.
 All routine except the coffee was brewed, extracted and produced using a percolator.
+See the above image.

 Early in Tripio, Jay is taking a shorter trip, this time he is leaving his Starbucks after a shift and taking the bus home.
 He notes that “it was becoming a common occurrence for the other passengers sitting near me to look around to identify the source of the coffee smell”.
 Jay does not like to wear his uniform on the way home and as such does not volunteer that he is the one who reeks of coffee.
 Jay usually had had enough of coffee for the day and preferred to spend the bus trip back to his apartment with “a book to read or my current journal“

 In the early 90s when I took any trip to anywhere from Chicago I always brought Starbucks, whole bean or ground, as a gift to my host.
 Weeks before the trip I would begin to accumulate the stash using my free ½ pound of marked out coffee we received each week.
 I would collect small amounts of an expired varietal in advance of the trip and freeze them until I was ready to take off.
 I would also ask a fellow barista if I could use their mark out for the week.
 Sometimes the suitcase I traveled with had more bags of coffee than articles of clothing.
 I fancied myself as the “Johnny Appleseed of good coffee” spreading seeds of wonderful Full City roast Starbucks coffee across the land.